dude1121/obsidian-vault/01 - Notes/DC-DC Convertor.md

 # Overview of design
 ![[dc-dc-overview.png]]
 Any dc-dc convertor can be broken down into three main components: the *power section*, consisting of the convertor itself; the *gate driver*, a supplementary circuit that will energize the gate of the switching components; and the *PWM control*, a circuit that times the gate circuit using [[Pulse Width Modulation|pulse width modulation]].
 This final part is typically done via software.

+All types of convertors contain a MOSFET which is switched rapidly by a PWM signal on its gate (controlled by a [[Convertor Driver Circuit|driver circuit]]), an inductor that stores and releases energy, a flyback diode to guide the current and allow the inductor to release energy safely, and capacitors to smooth the voltage ripples.
+The amount of current ripple caused by the inductor, denoted below as $\Delta I$, varies inversely with the inductance of the inductor.
+That is, $\uparrow L, \downarrow \Delta I$.
 # Buck convertor
 A buck convertor, also known as a *step-down* convertor, is a dc-dc convertor that provides an output voltage that is lower than the input voltage.
 ## Sample circuit